-If you have an iOS or Android device, you'll like our Level Counter smartphone app.
-Just search for "Munchkin level counter" or click the link at levelcounter.sjgames.com.
+If you have an iPhone, iPod touch, iPad, or Android phone, you'll like our Level Counter smartphone app.
+Just search for "Munchkin level counter" or click the link at levelcounter. sjgames.com.
 Even better, it gives you personal in-game advantages to make your friends jealous . . . which is what being a munchkin is all about!